Slick4201/YouLikeHits-YTbot/README.md

 - Time-saving: The bot runs in the background, allowing you to earn points while you focus on other tasks.

-- Customizable: You can configure the bot's behavior by adjusting settings in the `config.py` file.
+- Customizable: You can configure the bot's behavior by adjusting settings in the `YouLikeHits-YTbot` file.

 ## Disclaimer